For the 2025 calendar year, 1099-Ks were emailed to merchants at the end of January 2026.

 Timing matters:

-The totals are based on the transaction date, not when the money was deposited into the bank account.
-So payments processed on December 31 will count in that year’s 1099-K even if the deposit hits in January.
-Likewise, deposits received in January may relate to December activity already included on the prior year’s form.
-Additionally, our reporting for 1099s is in UTC, so this can be hours off compared to local time.
+The totals are based on the transaction date + payout date, not the date when the money is received into the bank account.
+As an example, payments processed on December 31 won't count in that year’s 1099-K because the batch deposit won't happen until January.
+Additionally, our reporting for 1099s is in UTC, so this can be hours off compared to your merchant's local time.

 Because of these two factors (gross reporting and transaction-date timing), the 1099-K often will not match: